mDuo13/fractal-of-insight/README.md

 - sideboard / tech cards prevalence rate (season/format)
 - path of silver data
 - conversion rate to top cut / day 2
-- achievement for advanced elements; more achievements in general
+- more achievements in general
-- improve VOD list on archetype pages
 - show multiple regions for player profiles where players' home region has changed
 - improve presentation of price data
 - maybe make some tables sortable.